syncfusion-content/js-api-docs/api/js/ejPdfViewer.md

 ### enableHyperlink `boolean`
 {:#members:enablehyperlink}

-Enables or disables the hyperlinks in PDF Document.
+Enables or disables the hyperlinks in PDF document.

 **Default Value**: true